Students are due back in school on Sept. 3, but how long they’ll stay in class now seems uncertain.

-Okanagan Skaha School District superintendent Wendy Hyer said via email it would be inappropriate to comment on how parents might be affected by potential job action.
+Okanagan Skaha School District superintendent Wendy Hyer is travelling, but said via email it would be inappropriate to comment on how parents might be affected by potential job action.

 “CUPE has not provided any specifics about when job action will occur or what it will look like, so I prefer not to provide advice on hypothetical questions,” Hyer said.

-Hyer said she will meet with district staff next week to discuss their planned response to any potential job action.
+Hyer said she will meet with district administrators next week to discuss their planned response to any potential job action.